PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 In ASP.NET Core, dependency injection is mainly used when creating and implementing service classes.
 For further information on the creation, injection and lifetime of these services see the according sub-chapter in the ASP.NET Core chapter.

 ### Project structure
 The entire geofencing application runs on a client-server architecture.
 The React frontend and the existing Drivebox application are served as clients by the geofencing backend server built on ASP.NET Core.
 Communication between the clients and the server is entirely REST and HTTP based.
+The following figure describes the architecture of the Drivebox application with the addition of the geofencing module.

 \begin{figure}[H]
 	\centering
-  \includegraphics[width=0.80\textwidth]{source/figures/architecture.png}
+  \includegraphics[width=0.70\textwidth]{source/figures/architecture.png}
-	\caption{Architecture of the entire Drivebox application with the geofencing included}
+	\caption{Drivebox application architecture}
 	\label{fig2_1}
 \end{figure}